 Photography

-We offer a variety of photographic services for WSU-SOM student/faculty/staff group and media events.
+We offer a variety of on-site photographic services for WSU SOM student/faculty/staff group and media events.
 We also photograph landscape, architecture, specimens, and lab procedures for WSU SOM-related content.
-The department of Medical Communications supports endeavors that will preserve the people, history, stories, and memories of all Wayne State University School of Medicine members.
+The department of Medical Communications supports endeavors that will preserve the people, research, history, stories, and memories of all Wayne State University School of Medicine members.

-- Headshots for WSU SOM faculty, students and staff
+- Headshots for WSU SOM medical and graduate medical students

-Professional headshots are taken in our studio in Scott Hall as a service for Wayne State University School of Medicine faculty, students and staff.
+Professional headshots are offered in our on-campus studio located in Scott Hall, exclusively for Wayne State University School of Medicine students, and graduate medical students.
+Priority is given to WSU SOM curricular activities and medical or graduate students.

 - Event/conference/group photography